 As I said earlier, we are related to one another within relationships that connect, but at the same time some of those relationships are not even close, but we still are, to some level, considered by God as being brothers.

 Now are all relationships considered by God as being on the same level in terms of priority?
 Are they all equally important?
 Except for one relationship making the right use in a given matter, we find that it may require a very acute discernment as to one's level of responsibility.
-We are going to go to that one exception right now by turning to Luke 14, verses 25 and 26.
+We are going to go to that one exception right now by turning to Luke 14.

 Luke 14:26-27 "If anyone comes to Me and does not hate his father and mother, wife and children, brothers and sisters, yes, and his own life also, he cannot be My disciple.
 And whoever does not bear his cross and come after Me cannot be My disciple.